 The most common species of spider relevant to us here in Brisbane are the huntsman, jumping spider, St Andrews Cross, redback, white-tailed, wolf and funnel-web.

 Most spiders are nocturnal and only appear during the day if they have been disturbed in some way.
 Different species share different characteristics, habitat and prey techniques.
-Those which depend solely on webbing to snare their prey seldom move very far and mostly hide in a crevice, curled leaves or camouflaged as twigs.
+Those that depend solely on webbing to snare their prey seldom move very far and mostly hide in crevices, curled leaves or are camouflaged as twigs.
 Hunting spiders are a lot less dependent on webs and mostly travel for food.

 Males seek out the females at mating time and drop their sperm on the ground, bark or in webs specially made for this purpose.
 The male picks up his sperm with his long palps alongside his jaws (specifically used for this purpose) and places it into the female spiders’ genitalia.
 After mating the male in some species is caught and consumed by the female.